What Is The Empty Chair Technique, And Why Do Therapists Use It?

 Helping You Gain Insight Into Your Relationships

-You may realize things about your relationship that you never did before.
-You might come to understand that you're relatively happy in the relationship but want to make some changes to improve it more.
-Or, you might see for the first time that the relationship is so unhealthy that you aren't willing to continue in it.
-With these new insights, you can decide what to do next.
+You may also realize things about your relationship that you couldn't see before.
+You might come to understand that you're relatively happy in the relationship, but you want to make minor changes.

 Is The Empty Chair Technique Right For Me?